CyNRGY platform (RRx-001)

 EpicentRx’s lead CyNRGY platform program, RRx-001, is among a portfolio of immunotherapeutic compounds that normalize the tumor microenvironment, activate the tumor associated macrophages (TAMs) of the innate immune system, and sensitize solid tumors to standard therapies in small cell lung cancer (SCLC), glioblastoma, colorectal cancer and additional cancers.

-Multimechanistic RRx-001 is a next generation innate immune checkpoint inhibitor that targets the CD-47-SIRPα axis and repolarizes tumor associated macrophages (TAMs) and other immunosuppressive cells in the tumor microenvironment to an immunostimulatory phenotype.
+RRx-001 is a next generation, small molecule anticancer immunotherapeutic that downregulates the CD47/SIRPα axis and repolarizes TAMs and other immunosuppressive cells in the tumor microenvironment to an immunostimulatory phenotype.
 RRx-001 is designed to be used either as a monotherapy or in combination with chemotherapy, radiation therapy or immunotherapy.

 RRx-001 has Orphan Drug designation from FDA for SCLC, neuroendocrine cancer and glioblastoma, and from EMA for SCLC.

 CD47 and SIRPα as guideposts of RRx-001-mediated innate checkpoint activity in solid tumors